 The purpose of this section is to discuss and analyze our financial condition, liquidity and capital resources and results of operations.
-You should read this analysis in conjunction with the financial statements and notes that appear elsewhere in this Annual Report on Form 10-K. This section contains certain "forward-looking statements" within the meaning of federal securities laws that involve risks and uncertainties, including statements regarding our plans, objectives, goals, strategies and financial performance.
-The Company's actual results could differ materially from the results anticipated in these forward-looking statements as a result of factors set forth under "Disclosure Regarding Forward-Looking Statements" in this Annual Report on Form 10-K.
+You should read this analysis in conjunction with the financial statements and notes that appear elsewhere in this Annual Report.
+This section contains certain "forward-looking statements" within the meaning of federal securities laws that involve risks and uncertainties, including statements regarding our plans, objectives, goals, strategies and financial performance.
+The Company's actual results could differ materially from the results anticipated in these forward-looking statements as a result of factors set forth under "Disclosure Regarding Forward-Looking Statements" in this Annual Report.